Welcome to campus! This is your time to discover Transylvania—your new home for the next four years.

 Most late afternoons and evenings are reserved for study time.

-The theme of this year's First Engagements seminar is Making Sense.
-A liberal education asks you to make sense of yourself and the world.
+The theme of this year's First Engagements seminar is Reading the World.
+A liberal education asks you to understand the wider world and your place in it, and reading critically is a great place to start.
 We want you to explore new ways of thinking and to question everything.
 We'll ask you to stretch yourself intellectually and creatively in our community—a community of scholars ready to encourage and support you.

 Together with 15 other students, a professor, and an August term scholar (an upper-class Transylvania student who will serve as a mentor both in and out of class), you will learn from shared readings and discussions, as well as from novelists, poets, journalists, musicians, and experts in many fields.